 * If a cold front from the Pacific arrives, there is a high probability of a storm on Aconcagua

-* Changes in cloudiness, barometric pressure, intensity of wind and wind direction all indicate regional change of weather so be careful if you are planning your summit cycle of 4 days
+* Changes in cloudiness, barometric pressure, the intensity of wind and wind direction all indicate a regional change of weather so be careful if you are planning your summit cycle for 4 days

 Lensed stratocumuli and hooked cirrus also foretell bad weather, generally indicating a Zonda phenomenon, which means very strong winds and snow at high altitude.
 This is known as the viente blanco or white wind and is particularly dangerous.
 Big lensed stratocumuli appear as a hat or “mushroom" on the summit and is a clear confirmation that bad weather has arrived.